Bangladesh Bank heist: Dhaka court orders confiscating $81m from Philippine bank

 - $20 million was transferred to Sri Lankan bank

-Chief of CID Md Sibgat Ullah disclosed the development at a press conference in Dhaka this afternoon (21 September), mentioning that the court issued the order last Thursday (18 September) to confiscate the funds held in the RCBC, over nine years after the theft.
+CID chief Md Sibgat Ullah told reporters at a press briefing in Dhaka today (21 September) that the court issued the order last Thursday (18 September), more than nine years after the theft.
+A copy of the directive has been sent to RCBC's senior management in the Philippines.

-However, CID officials at the briefing could not confirm how long it will take to recover the funds or whether RCBC has officially acknowledged the court order.
+However, CID officials at the briefing did not provide any specific timeframe for recovering the funds, nor did say whether RCBC had officially acknowledged the court order.

 The Senior Special Judge's Court in Dhaka issued the directive under Section 17(2)(7) of the Money Laundering Prevention Act, 2012, following an application by the CID, the agency said in a statement issued today.

-It said its investigations confirmed that RCBC officials, including then-president and CEO Lorenzo Tan, branch manager Maia Santos Deguito of RCBC's Jupiter Branch in Makati City, along with other officials from RCBC's head office and Jupiter Branch, were complicit in opening fictitious accounts through which the stolen funds were funnelled.
+It said its investigations confirmed that RCBC officials, including the then president and CEO Lorenzo Tan, branch manager Maia Santos Deguito of RCBC's Jupiter Branch in Makati City, along with other officials from RCBC's head office and Jupiter Branch, were complicit in opening fictitious accounts through which the stolen funds were funnelled.

-Despite an official message from Bangladesh Bank instructing RCBC to stop payment, these officials proceeded to disburse the stolen funds illegally, said the CID.
+Despite an official message from Bangladesh Bank asking RCBC to stop payment, these officials proceeded to disburse the stolen funds illegally, said the CID.

 "Courts in the Philippines have already convicted RCBC officials for their involvement, while the Bangko Sentral ng Pilipinas (central Bank of the Philippines) imposed significant penalties on the bank.
 On 16 February 2016, RCBC had returned only $68,000 to Bangladesh Bank, which was its first step toward repaying the stolen funds," it added.